ChorusOne/network-handbook/src/chorus-one/physical-location.md

 the validator node software and block builders do not communicate directly with one another: this involves yet another intermediary called the _relay_.
+To involve the relay into the block production pipeline, we need to run yet another piece of node software: the PBS middleware, implemented by MEV-Boost.
 To summarize,
 block production on Ethereum involves
 _searchers_, _block builders_, _relays_ (all external third parties),
+and an _execution client_,
+_validator client_,
+_PBS middleware_,
-and an _execution client_ and _consensus client_ (both operated by Chorus One).
+and _beacon node_ (operated by Chorus One).
-All of these generally run on different machines, in different locations.
+Most of these run on different machines, in different locations.

 On top of Proposer-Builder Separation,